-Plagiarism is the act of taking the ideas, writings or work of others and “passing off” or presenting it as your own work without acknowledging the original author.
+Plagiarism is the act of taking the ideas, writings or work of others and “passing off” or presenting them as the person’s own work without acknowledging the original author.
 Plagiarism is a form of fraud and entails violating the property of someone else.
-You must make it clear which ideas you have obtained from someone else.
-Superficial and minor changes do not disguise your use of someone else’s words.
-You will have committed plagiarism if you do not acknowledge the source of a direct quote, or a specific piece of writing without a reference or acknowledgement.
+The College advises all learners that they must clearly state which ideas they have obtained from someone else and that superficial changes do not disguise their use of other people’s words.
+The College considers that a learner has committed plagiarism if they do not acknowledge the source of a direct quote or a specific piece of writing without a reference or acknowledgement.

-- Direct copying of paragraphs, sentences, single sentences or significant parts of a sentence
+- Direct copying of one or more paragraphs, sentences or significant parts of sentences

-- A ‘copy and paste’ of statements from one or multiple sources
+- A “copy and paste” of statements from a single source or multiple sources

-- Submitting work done in collaboration with others as their own
+- Submitting work done in collaboration with others as the learner’s own

 - Copying or adapting another learner’s original work into a submitted assessment item.